Skip to main content

 Mediation

 Family Court Services is responsible for coordinating Child Custody Recommending Counseling (CCRC), also referred to as mediation.
 In family law cases involving child custody and visitation, both parents of the child will be referred to a Child Custody Recommending Counselor (Counselor).
-Prior to scheduling a CCRC appointment, each parent is required to first complete an online orientation, unless they have completed an online orientation within the last two years.

 Counselors are mental health professionals who have experience working with children and families.
 Counselors meet with both parents to discuss issues regarding child custody, visitation, and parenting plans.